Planning on renting a property? How exciting, a place of your own! These tips on renting will help you make sure you’re properly prepared.

 Example: You have your eye on an apartment with a monthly rental fee of 800 euros.

 If the security deposit is 2 months’ rent, you’ll need to pay 800 + (2 x 800) = 2 400 euros when your contract enters into effect.

 If the security deposit is 3 months’ rent, you’ll need to pay 800 + (3 x 800) = 3 200 euros for the same apartment.

-Note that if you take out an interest-free loan with the Vlaams Woningfonds, you won’t be able to arrange your security deposit online.
-The reason for this is that when you apply for a security deposit loan, you need to provide documentary evidence that you have opened a security deposit account in your name, which you can only obtain from your KBC branch.
+- Flemish Region: In the Flemish Region, you can apply for an interest-free security deposit loan with the Vlaams Woningfonds (Flemish Housing Fund).
+If you do, you won’t be able to arrange your security deposit online.
+The reason for this is that when you apply for a security deposit loan, you need to provide documentary evidence that you have opened a security deposit account in your own name at a financial institution.
+You can only obtain this document from your KBC branch.